-Medical staff at Island Health are encouraged to participate in quality improvement, engagement and research activities both in partnership with the Health Authority and through their Medical Staff Associations and Doctors of BC.
+Medical staff at Island Health are encouraged to participate in quality improvement, engagement and research activities both in partnership with the Health Authority and through their Medical Staff Associations, Divisions of Family Practice and Doctors of BC.

-To assist in navigating these channels, please expand on the sections below to see some external funding opportunities facilitated through Island Health and/or click here for an overview of Joint Collaborative Committee Funding Opportunities.
+To assist in navigating these channels, please expand on the sections below to see some external funding opportunities facilitated through Island Health.

 It is expected that those requesting funding regardless of the source are medical staff members in good standing within their divisions.